thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ## Strengths and Challenges

 A major strength of this perspective lies in our ability to navigate others' emotions to meet our needs.
-We're particularly effective when these emotions are familiar to us, allowing us to empathize and connect deeply.
+We're particularly effective when these emotions are familiar to us, allowing us to empathize and dependency deeply.

 However, challenges arise when we encounter emotions or reactions different from our own.
 Misunderstandings can occur, leading to unmet needs or misaligned actions.
 The key challenge is in accurately interpreting and responding to the varied emotional landscapes of those around us.